Caring for God's creation

 Bike Ministry – Aranui Bike Fix Up

 Transport is the biggest cause of personal emissions in New Zealand and the easiest to change.
 Using a bike keeps you healthy, saves you money, is usually faster, and is really fun, particularly when compared to being stuck in a queue of cars.
-Oxford Terrace is partnering with Breezes Road Baptist to run the Aranui Bike Fixup which fixes bikes for free and donates restored bikes to those who can’t afford them.
+Oxford Terrace is partnering with Revive Church at 118 Shortland Street, to run the Aranui Bike Fixup which fixes bikes for free and donates restored bikes to those who can’t afford them.
 In a typical year we repair 200 bikes and give away 300 which makes a huge difference to the number of people biking in the city.

 Christchurch Bike Library

-Also partnering with Breezes Road Baptist, OTBC has enabled two covered car trailers to be set up with 20 bikes that community groups can loan to take groups out biking.
+Also partnering with Aranui bike Fixup, OTBC has enabled a collection of mountain and road bikes with a covered car trailer that can be loaded with a selection of 10 bikes.
+Community groups can loan any of the bikes to take groups out biking or to help students compete on a faster road bike.
 This is a fantastic way to teach cycling skills, get people out enjoying God’s creation, and encourage more people to take up sustainable transport.

 Bike trailer workshops